RERA Rental Index Update 2026 | DDA Real Estate

 Frequently Asked Questions

-What if my landlord ignores the allowed cap?
+• What if the landlord ignores the cap?

-You may reject the increase and, if necessary, file a case with the Rental Dispute Settlement Center.
+The tenant may reject the increase and file a case with the Rental Dispute Settlement Center.

-The RERA Smart Rental Index 2025 is reshaping Dubai's rental market by reinforcing structure, data-based benchmarking, and clear legal boundaries.
-For tenants, it provides protection from excessive increases.
-For landlords and investors, it creates predictability and supports long-term rental performance.
+In 2026, the RERA Smart Rental Index is no longer a new tool — it is a core pillar of Dubai’s residential rental framework.
+For tenants, it offers protection and clarity.
+For landlords and investors, it delivers predictability and supports sustainable long-term performance.

-At DDA Real Estate, we work with tenants, landlords, and investors daily to interpret the latest index values, negotiate renewals, identify high-performing rental opportunities, and build portfolios aligned with Dubai's evolving regulatory environment.
+DDA Real Estate works daily with tenants, landlords, and investors to interpret index data, negotiate renewals, assess rental potential, and structure portfolios aligned with Dubai’s regulatory environment.

-If you want clarity on how the updated Rental Index affects your current lease - or how it should shape your next investment - contact DDA Real Estate for personalised guidance based on your district, property type, and long-term goals.
+If you need a clear understanding of how the Rental Index affects your lease — or how it should shape your next investment decision — contact DDA Real Estate for personalised guidance based on your property, district, and long-term goals.

 Popular